 - PFAS Factsheet

 The CDU report indicates that PFAS is present in sediment and aquatic life in Rapid and Ludmilla Creeks.
 PFAS was detected in aquatic sediment and aquatic food species commonly harvested by Indigenous people, including several species of mollusc, termed ‘traditional’ aquatic foods.

 Further investigation is underway to understand the risks of consuming recreational catches of fish, crab and prawns around these creeks and Darwin Harbour.
-Fish, crab and prawn samples from the Ludmilla Creek, Rapid Creek and Darwin Harbour areas have been provided to the University of Queensland's Nationa Centre for Environmental Toxicology for further analysis of PFAS levels and a report is expected to released by end of June 2017.
+Fish, crab and prawn samples from the Ludmilla Creek, Rapid Creek and Darwin Harbour areas have been provided to the University of Queensland's Nationa Centre for Environmental Toxicology for further analysis of PFAS levels and a report is expected to be released in July 2017.

 As a precaution, signs are in place around the creeks to warn people that testing is underway and advising people no to eat the aquatic species from this area until further test results are known.